This is a live draft of a workshop on preparation for worship that was offered at Toronto Monthly Meeting on 2024-12-15. Comments welcome!

 — Douglas Steere, On Speaking Out of The Silence: Vocal Ministry in the Unprogrammed Meeting for Worship (Pendle Hill Pamphet #182 p.
 19)

-For the last ten years, I’ve been playing with this discipline on-and-off1.
-To be frank, it has mostly been off.
-However, I’m a bookish person.
-My main way of learning about the world is to track down books, read them, and write about my reading.
-I’ve also kept a journal for a little over twenty-five years2.
+For the last ten years, I’ve been playing with this discipline on-and-off.
+You see, I’m a bookish person.
+I have kept a journal for a little over twenty-five years.
 It’s no surprise then that this form of personal religious discipline appeals to me.

 In this note, I’m going to share some thoughts about this discipline.
 I’ll give some suggestions about how to do practice it.
 Finally, I’ll end off with a bunch of ways of varying the discipline.